Desofori/Cybersecurity-Resources/README.md

 # 🌐 CyberSecurity Resources: From Beginner to Professional 🚀

-Welcome to the **CyberSecurity Resources** repository! 🎉 This is a comprehensive guide designed to help beginners kickstart their cybersecurity journey and progress toward becoming seasoned professionals. 🛡️

----
+# 🏁 Getting Started

+Welcome to the **Getting Started** section! 🎉

+If you're new to cybersecurity, this is the perfect place to begin.
+Here, you'll find:
+- 🌟 Fundamental concepts.
+- 🛠️ Essential tools and skills.
+- 🚀 A roadmap to kickstart your journey.

+Start your path to becoming a cybersecurity professional here! 🌐🔐

 ## 🗂️ Repository Overview